All skill levels

-From the classic ski tours in the Rockies, to the deep powder of Rogers Pass, to multi-day Coast Range traverses and steep couloir-skiing in the Spring, there is something for everyone.
-Discover world class backcountry skiing and powder this winter in British Columbia!
+From the classic ski tours in the Rockies, to the deep powder of Rogers Pass, to multi-day Coast Range traverses and steep couloir-skiing in the spring, there is something for everyone.
+Discover world-class backcountry skiing this winter in British Columbia!

 Ride the lifts to access the stunning, glaciated backcountry around Blackcomb or the gentle glades around Whistler.
 There is something for everyone.
-Avalanche hazard and weather always play a role in you can go.
 Discover steep chutes, powder-filled bowls at the classic Spearhead Traverse.

-The Sea to Sky gondola makes skiing in Squamish an easy option for every skier.
-The Sky Pilot area and the Stadium Glacier are common goals for backcountry skiers but numerous options exist in glades and chutes as well.
-Other options for Squamish-based skiing include the Elfin Lakes area and the Callaghan area.
+In the Squamish backcountry, the Sea to Sky gondola makes skiing in in the area an easy option for every skier.
+The Sky Pilot area and the Stadium Glacier are common goals for backcountry skiers but numerous options exist in glades and chutes l.

 Longer backcountry trips are available!
-Just contact your guide
+Just send an inquiry